 Ministerial decision not to provide information to Parliament

-This report deals with a decision by the Minister for Forestry, the Hon Dave Kelly MLA, not to provide Parliament with all the information used to calculate payments for sharefarmers.
+This report deals with a decision by the Minister for Health, the Hon Roger Cook MLA, not to provide information to Parliament about the cost of returning 21 services, under a facilities management agreement with Serco at Fiona Stanley Hospital, to the public sector.

 Section 82 of the Financial Management Act 2006 (the FM Act) requires a Minister who decides that it is reasonable and appropriate not to provide certain information to Parliament, to give written notice of the decision to both Houses of Parliament and the Auditor General within 14 days of the decision.